N64RET/N64LoaderCollection/src/main/java/zelda64/README.md

 # Zelda 64 Loader
- Ghidra Loader for Zelda 64 (WIP)
+ Ghidra Loader for Nintendo 64 games using the Zelda 64 engine (WIP)

- This can load a Majora's Mask or Ocarina Of Time ROM either as a single file or as a file system.
+ This can load ROMs using the Zelda64 engine either as a single file or as a file system.

  When a ROM is loaded as a "Single File", the loader will create the nintendo 64's memory layout, load the `code` file and load all the overlay files it can find (see [Loaded overlays](#loaded-overlays) for more details).